-For unpseudoknotted structures, the dot-parens representation of the secondary structure has the same information as the drawing above, the corresponding polymer graph (not shown), and the secondary structure matrix S. The dot-parens representation is a convenient way to represent the structure in a computer program because it is a simple string, and you will use it in your code.
+For unpseudoknotted structures, the dot-parens representation of the secondary structure has the same information as the drawing above, the corresponding polymer graph (not shown), and the secondary structure matrix S. The dot-parens representation is a convenient way to represent the structure in a computer program because it is a simple string, and you will use it in your script.

-In doing the design calculations, you will make use of NUPACK executables (except, of course, any of the design executables: complexdesign, tubedesign, multitubedesign).
-The NUPACK 3.2 User Guide provides a useful reference describing the executables.
+In doing the design calculations, you will make use of Utilities commands in the NUPACK Python module (but not the Design commands).
+The NUPACK User Guide provides a useful online reference describing the NUPACK python module.
 Additionally, you will need to use other Python-based software, such as NumPy.
-You can use a computing resource on Amazon Web Services (AWS) that we have set up for you that already has NUPACK 3.2.2 installed, along with Python wrappers to aid in its use, and other Python packages you will need.
-For instructions on how to launch and use an AWS instance, see the AWS tutorial.
+You can use a computing resource on the NUPACK server cluster that we have set up for you that already has NUPACK 4.0 installed, along with Python wrappers to aid in its use, and other Python packages you will need.
+For instructions on how to launch and use a NUPACK server, see the Computing section of the Course Info page.